slotThe/slotThe.github.io/posts/whitney-k.md

 to the definition of `si` if you're interested).
 By defining `Q` to be `128`, we're effectively reducing our range of representable numbers from `[-128,127]` to `[-127,127]`.
-But a small price to pay for errors, I guess.\
+But a small price to pay for errors, I guess.

-&emsp;The `Q` macro[^5] tests if something is an error, and if yes returns it, `Qe` is sugar for the yet-to-be-defined `err`, which pops up an error with some additional information, such as the line number.
-This uses the `__FUNCTION__` variable and `__LINE__` macro to get the name of the function where an error occurred, as well as its position in the source file. `Qs` throws an error with the given string `s` if `e` is true.\
+The `Q` macro[^5] tests if something is an error, and if yes returns it, `Qe` is sugar for the yet-to-be-defined `err`, which pops up an error with some additional information, such as the line number.
+This uses the `__FUNCTION__` variable and `__LINE__` macro to get the name of the function where an error occurred, as well as its position in the source file. `Qs` throws an error with the given string `s` if `e` is true.

-&emsp;Using this machinery, we can build a bunch of error types, like *rank* (expecting an array/atom and getting the other type) or *nyi* (not yet implemented).
+Using this machinery, we can build a bunch of error types, like *rank* (expecting an array/atom and getting the other type) or *nyi* (not yet implemented).